-(1) This Statement of Principles is about alcohol use disorder and death from alcohol use disorder.
+(1) This Statement of Principles is about substance use disorder and death from substance use disorder.

-Meaning of alcohol use disorder
+Meaning of substance use disorder

-(2) For the purposes of this Statement of Principles, alcohol use disorder means a disorder of mental health meeting the following diagnostic criteria (derived from DSM-5):
+(2) For the purposes of this Statement of Principles, substance use disorder means a disorder of mental health that meets the following diagnostic criteria (derived from DSM-5):

-A problematic pattern of alcohol use leading to clinically significant impairment or distress, as manifested by at least four of the following, occurring within a 12-month period:
+A problematic pattern of substance use leading to clinically significant impairment or distress, as manifested by at least four of the following criteria, occurring within a 12-month period:

-- A. Alcohol is often taken in larger amounts or over a longer period than was intended. - B. There is a persistent desire or unsuccessful efforts to cut down or control alcohol use. - C. A great deal of time is spent in activities necessary to obtain alcohol, use alcohol, or recover from its effects.
+- A. Substances are often taken in larger amounts or over a longer period than was intended. - B. There is a persistent desire or unsuccessful efforts to cut down or control substance use.

-- D. Craving, or a strong desire or urge to use alcohol. - E. Recurrent alcohol use resulting in a failure to fulfil major role obligations at work, school, or home. - F. Continued alcohol use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol. - G. Important social, occupational or recreational activities are given up or reduced because of alcohol use. - H. Recurrent alcohol use in situations in which it is physically hazardous. - I. Alcohol use is continued despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by alcohol. - J. Tolerance, as defined by either of the following: - (i) a need for markedly increased amounts of alcohol to achieve intoxication or desired effect; or - (ii) a markedly diminished effect with continued use of the same amount of alcohol. - K. Withdrawal, as manifested by either of the following: - (i) the characteristic withdrawal syndrome for alcohol; or - (ii) alcohol (or a closely related substance, such as a benzodiazepine) is taken to relieve or avoid withdrawal symptoms.
+- C. A great deal of time is spent in activities necessary to obtain the substance, use the substance, or recover from its effects. - D. Craving, or a strong desire or urge to use substances. - E. Recurrent substance use resulting in a failure to fulfil major role obligations at work, school, or home. - F. Continued substance use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of substances. - G. Important social, occupational, or recreational activities are given up or reduced because of substance use. - H. Recurrent substance use in situations in which it is physically hazardous. - I. Continued substance use despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by the substance. - J. Tolerance, as defined by either of the following: - (i) a need for markedly increased amounts of substances to achieve intoxication or desired effect; or - (ii) a markedly diminished effect with continued use of the same amount of a substance.